 Sandy worked for 12 years with special needs children and then assumed the role of Executive Director of the Rockwood Centre in Sechelt.
 She and Terry were actively involved with their sons’ education in French Immersion and in working for the enhancement of recreation programs and facilities on the Coast.
 She is a founding member of the Sunshine Coast Community Foundation.

 Sandy has been in Financial Services since 1995 and obtained the coveted Certified Planner Designation in 1998.
 Mostly self-employed as an Advisor through those many years, Sandy now works with the Sunshine Coast Credit Union at SunCU Financial Services.

 Growing up in Ontario, Sandy learned to play bridge with her family.
 Since moving to the coast, she has taught others to play and still loves the social contact and intellectual challenge that bridge provides.
 She loves to travel the world and to “hit the slopes” with her family.

-Thanks to our other Knowledge Philanthropists: Ron Pyatt and Jim Brown for photography and Christina Stewart for some board bios.
+Thanks to our other Knowledge Philanthropists: Lucie McKiernan for her support in policy and procedures, Ron Pyatt and Jim Brown for photography, and Christina Stewart for some board bios.